Anger and Addiction

 Anger and the Brain

-In a dangerous situation, the amygdala sends out a distress signal to the entire brain, causing a group of physical responses to occur, such as rising blood pressure, rapid heart rate, muscle tension and a release of adrenalin, which may induce anger before the prefrontal cortex can process what is happening.
+In a dangerous situation, the amygdala sends out a distress signal to the entire brain, causing a group of physical responses to occur, such as rising blood pressure, rapid heart rate, muscle tension and a release of adrenaline, which may induce anger before the prefrontal cortex can process what is happening.

 When the amygdala judges if a situation is hazardous, it compares the situation with past emotion-filled memories.
 If any important elements are somewhat similar (such as sounds or facial expressions), the amygdala can instantly let loose warnings and an emotional explosion.(6)